virgesmith/neworder/docs/examples/hello-world.md

 ## Understanding the workflow and the output

-When using `NoTimeline()` the start time, end time and timestep are all zero, and there is a single step, and a single checkpoint at step 1.
+When using `NoTimeline()` the start time, end time are undefined and the timestep is zero - i.e. a single arbitrary step in which all computation is done.

 First we get some information about the package and the model initialisation parameters: